5 Career Accelerators That Will Keep You From Thriving ProfessionallyDec 11, 2019

-As we look toward the new year in a couple weeks, it's a great time to evaluate your goals and what you really want.
-It's also the perfect time to look at what's not working and how to make the necessary adjustments for greater success.
+As we look toward the new year in a couple of weeks, it's a great time to evaluate your goals and what you want.
+It's also the perfect time to look at what's not working and how to make the necessary adjustments for tremendous success.

-Over the last 20 years coaching and training professionals around the world, I’ve watched women build careers they thought would make them happy, only to wake up one day to realize they're anything but happy and confused on how they go there.
-Trying to hide or deny that they're miserable, out of panic or fear, they start the "job hop" process searching for something more.
+Over the last 20 years coaching and training professionals around the world, I've watched women build careers they thought would make them happy, only to wake up one day to realize they're anything but happy and confused on how they go there.
+Trying to hide or deny that they're miserable, they start the "job hop" process searching for something more out of panic or fear.
 But it doesn't work.
-Ultimately, the end up doing work that lacks meaning, impact and the compensation they know they deserve.
+Ultimately, they do work that lacks meaning, impact, and the compensation they know they deserve.

 But there's something magical that happens when women come into my tribe and begin to repair the damage to their confidence and get clear on what they're meant to do in the world.
 While these high-achieving women come to me frustrated and confused, once I'm able to diagnose what's been holding them back and the barriers that have kept them from thriving in their life and career, these women become warriors and courageous leaders.

-The first step is to make a decision, and commitment, to stop doing what you've been doing, and to start doing things differently.
+The first step is to make a decision, commit, stop doing what you've been doing, and start doing things differently.

 It's not easy, particularly for women.
 My research has found that it takes a shift in their thoughts and an alteration of their story to master the career accelerators and have the career they truly want.

 Career accelerators are the levers necessary to advance or accelerate your career forward.
 Without clarity, confidence, and a commitment to change, it can be challenging, if not impossible, to pull these levers and achieve the goal of having a fulfilling career and doing meaningful work.

 Accelerator #1: Failing to Unveil Your Superpowers